keshavsoni01/Accident-detection-system-using-Flask/README.md

 ## Notes
 - Ensure you have Python installed on your system before setting up the project.
 - Make sure all required libraries are installed to avoid runtime errors.

 ---

-## License
-This project is licensed under the MIT License.
-Feel free to use and modify it as per your needs.

----